Keyronex/Keyronex-lite/docs/notes/vm.rst

 when the reference count is dropped to 0, the page is freed.

 PFNDB entries also carry a pointer to the PTE which maps a given page.
-The definition of this varies depending on the use:
+The definition of this varies depending on the page use:

 Private anonymous, hardware page tables:
     In this case, it is the actual hardware PTE that maps either this page (in a